 What Is the Iterative Design Process?

-The iterative design process allows designers to create, test, analyze, and refine ideas quickly at any phase of the design process.
-In this variation of the iterative model, designers can start with a solution for their product (from a website to a marketing campaign) that makes assumptions about what the customer wants based on initial observation and research.
-Designers can then explore and validate their assumptions through the process of ideation, prototyping, testing, analyzing, and refining.
-This process, often called rapid prototyping or spiral prototyping, allows designers to find success more quickly and involve stakeholders and clients more effectively.
+Designers start with a solution for their product based on initial observations and research.
+They can then explore and validate their assumptions through the process of ideation, prototyping, testing, analyzing, and refining.
+This process, called rapid prototyping or spiral prototyping, allows designers to find success more quickly and involve stakeholders and clients more effectively.

 Step One: User Observation and Research.
 The first question designers ask: "What is the problem we are trying to solve?"
 You must understand users and analyze their habits to know what you will design and develop.
 User research, such as focus groups, interviews, or A/B testing, will help you identify user needs and behavior, as well as offer insight into the emotional reactions to your product.
 This provides the user context you need to begin brainstorming solutions.